gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
-- stabilization, renewed softening, or fresh recovery pressure inside the restored clearer independent separation after second-arc plateau decay
+-	deepening stabilization, weak background persistence, or fresh recovery pressure inside the stabilized independent separation after second-arc plateau completion

 This will let the triad be tested on:
-- whether the restored clearer independent separation now behaves like a stable new mainline
+-	whether the stabilized independent separation now behaves like a true durable mainline
-- whether transformed prior organization remains only background constraint or begins to reorganize the field again
+-	whether transformed prior organization remains only weak background constraint or begins to reorganize the field again
 -	whether fresh reciprocal softening can re-enter as genuinely new evidence rather than replay
-- whether coherence can distinguish among stabilized separation, background-constrained separation, and renewed lower-order relational reopening
+-	whether coherence can distinguish among durable independent stabilization, background-constrained separation, and renewed lower-order relational reopening